Avaiga/taipy/doc/gui/extension/README.md

 - [Node.js](https://nodejs.org/en/) 18.0 or higher: a JavaScript runtime.<br/>
   This embeds [npm](https://www.npmjs.com/), the Node Package Manager.

-The build process needs that you set the environment variable `TAIPY_DIR` to the location of the Taipy installation:
+The build process needs you to set the environment variable `TAIPY_DIR` to the location of the Taipy installation:

 - If you build from a local copy (a clone, for example) of the